 Millennials, blue collar workers, and grassroots organizers across the United States have galvanized around Bernie Sanders’ message of taking big money out of politics, redoubling efforts to end income inequality, and making health care a right for every citizen.

 Indeed, many Americans agree with Bernie’s positions, which resonate deeply with the ideal that our society should be both free and just.
 The ideological quality of those viewpoints notwithstanding, some of the policy proposals put forth by Bernie’s campaign to achieve those goals are either unfeasible or would ultimately prove ineffective.

-In the case of Bernie’s call to make public colleges and universities tuition-free, his plan is unlikely to implemented uniformly across the US, decreasing its intended objective from the outset, and, even if it successfully enacted, low-income students would still not receive the full benefit of an affordable college education.
+In the case of Bernie’s call to make public colleges and universities tuition-free, his plan is unlikely to be implemented uniformly across the U.S., decreasing its intended objective from the outset.
+Even if it successfully enacted, low-income students would still be unlikely to receive the full benefit of an affordable college education.